-Taught by Dennis Hodges in Rock Songs With Dennis Hodges seriesLength: 20:25Difficulty: 2.0 of 5
+Taught by Dennis Hodges in Rock and Country Songs With Dennis Hodges seriesLength: 20:25Difficulty: 2.0 of 5

 Dennis Hodges is known on JamPlay as a "Metal" guitar instructor but in this series he'll teach you classic songs from bands such as ZZ Top.